sib-swiss/dh-bobbiensis/THIRD-PARTY-NOTICE.md

-The SNSF MARK16 BOBBIENSIS uses third party material from the projects listed below.
+The BOBBIENSIS API uses third party material from the projects listed below.
+Its creation has been supported by the SNSF MARK16.

-The original copyright notice and the license under which MARK16 received such third party material are set forth below.
-MARK16 reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.
+The original copyright notice and the license under which SIB Swiss Institute of Bioinformatics received such third party material are set forth below.
+SIB Swiss Institute of Bioinformatics reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.
 In the event that we accidentally failed to list a required notice, please bring it to our attention and email us: claire.clivaz@sib.swiss

-© 2021 SNSF MARK16, DH+, SIB Swiss Institute of Bioinformatics, Lausanne (CH)
+© 2023 SIB Swiss Institute of Bioinformatics, Lausanne (CH)

 THIRD-PARTY SOFTWARE NOTICES AND INFORMATION
 Do Not Translate or Localize